Eyyub0491/kaggle-learning-journey/README.md

-# data-engineering-learning-journey
+# My Data Learning Journey
-A collection of my data learning progress, including hands-on notebooks, and certificates from Kaggle, DataCamp, and other platforms.
-This repo documents my continuous journey in data engineering and data science.
+This repository documents my ongoing learning path in data engineering and data science, including hands-on notebooks, analysis projects, and certificates from Kaggle, DataCamp, and other platforms.